Which New Club Will David De Gea Play For After Man Utd?

 Frequently Asked Questions (FAQs)

-Answer: David De Gea left Manchester United after his contract expired on June 30, 2023 and the club not offering him a new contract or an extension on the previous one.
+Answer: David De Gea left Manchester United after his contract expired on June 30, 2023 and the club didn't offer either a new contract or an extension on the previous one.